dwck/dwck/README.md

 # Daniel's Portfolio

-The main objective of my portfolio is to show my skill to solve business challenges through my data science knowledge and demonstrate I am ready to have a job in this field.
+The main objective of my portfolio is to show my skill to solve business challenges through my data science knowledge and demonstrate how can I help you.

 ## Daniel Werneck
 ### (Data Scientist)